RobinMeneust/CY-Path/README.md

 ## Important

-- Please note that CYPath.jar needs to be with the lib directory in target or you need to specify the libraries location (look at the sections below) whereas CYPathStandalone.jar doesn't
+- Please note that CYPath.jar needs to be with the lib directory in target, or you need to specify the libraries location (look at the sections below) whereas CYPathStandalone.jar doesn't
-- The jar executables can be found in the github action of this project (Continuous Integration) in the summary of a commit, in the artifacts section
+- The jar executables can be found in the GitHub action of this project (Continuous Integration) in the summary of a commit, in the artifacts section

 ## Installation